mugnozzo/html-boilerplate-generator/README.md

 ## Usage
 Hopefully you are a developer.
 In that case the generator is quite simple to use.
 You will see how the code changes as you fill the text inputs or check/uncheck the checkboxes.

+## License
+This project is released uder the GPLv3 license (see the "LICENSE" file or the [online](https://www.gnu.org/licenses/gpl-3.0.en.html) version on the GNU project website).